 Another option is making spinach-stuffed mushrooms.
-Just spoon some of the dip into large button or cremini mushrooms, add a sprinkling of parmesan on top, and bake for 20 – 25 minutes at 350 degrees.
+Just spoon some of the dips into a large button or cremini mushrooms, add a sprinkling of parmesan on top and bake for 20 – 25 minutes at 350 degrees.

 I will say leftovers aren’t common around my house even though this dip shows up at lots of parties.
 I bet it’ll be at the next one you go to!

 Spinach – Draining the spinach well is a great way to make sure this dip is nice and thick.
 I usually just dump the thawed spinach out of the package into a tea or other small towel and wring out the extra moisture.
 Using frozen spinach is one of the things that makes this dip such a cinch to put together, but if you want to try using fresh, just steam about 1 ½ pounds and chop it as a great substitute.
 You’ll want to drain the water out of it as well.

 Edible bowl – If you haven’t made a bread bowl before, it’s a beautiful way to serve this dip (or a rich soup like my Cream of Broccoli).
 You’ll want to start with a large round of sourdough bread or a boule (the French word for “ball” to denote those big round loaves of bread).
 Slice about ½” – 1” off the top and set aside.
 Using a small knife and/or spoon, hollow out the bottom of the loaf, leaving a 2” border around the sides and bottom.
 To keep it from getting soggy (which you’d definitely want to do if you’re filling it up with hot soup), brush or spray the insides with a little olive oil and bake at 350 degrees for about 15 minutes.
 This step is really optional for this dip; just make sure you let it cool completely before using.